 Nobody has the perfect hairline.
 A very straight, flat or low hairline can look unnatural.
 Instead, you and your surgeon should find the right balance between where your hairline is positioned and its shape.
 This will help better frame your face, making sure your hair transplant looks natural.

-A very low hairline can also complicate your procedure.
+A very low hairline can also complicate your hair transplantation procedure.
 It can use up valuable donor hair, which you may need if your surgery fails, or if you continue to experience hair loss later in life.

-There are many factors to consider when planning a hairline, such as the type of hair, natural hairline curvature, insertion angle and number of follicles.
+There are many factors to consider when planning a hairline, such as the type of hair, natural hairline curvature, insertion angle, and number of hair follicles.
 It’s about finding the balance between all factors to ensure great results.

 You should also consider how your hair will look in the future.
 A low hairline on a young face may look fine now, but when you’re older, a low straight hairline can look a little incompatible with your age.
 Equally, a high hairline can prematurely age an individual, making them seek further transplants to compensate.

 You also need to find a good balance between the shape and curvature of the hairline.
 If you opt for a hairline that’s too symmetrical or rounded it will inevitably look unnatural, especially as you age.